vechain/veworld-mock/packages/veworld-mock/README.md

 dApp's and VeWorld browser wallet communicate through the `window` object to each other.
 Specifically VeWorld makes functions available on the `window` object that a dApp can call.
-These functions are for certificate signing and transaction signing and sending to vechain thor.
+These functions are for certificate signing and transaction signing and sending to VeChain Thor.

 VeWorld Mock replaces those functions with its own implementation, meaning that VeWorld browser wallet is not needed to be installed when running playwright tests, and the mock implementations of these